CS2Italy/conference/docs/_texts/04_registrationfees.md

-## Registration will open on October 15, 2024.
+Note: Registration will open on October 15, 2024.

 ### Early bid
 * Senior fee: €300